iPod Service and Repair

 If your battery has a manufacturing defect and it's covered by our warranty, AppleCare+, or consumer law, we'll replace it at no additional cost.

-If you’re covered by AppleCare+ for your iPod touch and your battery can hold only 80 percent or less of its original capacity, we'll service it at no charge.
+If you’re covered by AppleCare+ for your iPod touch and your battery can hold less than 80 percent of its original capacity, we'll service it at no charge.

 If your battery service isn't covered by warranty, AppleCare+, or consumer law, we can repair or replace your iPod for a fee.